 It’s so easy to go on Instagram to look at any bullet journal hashtag and immediately feel envy at the amount of stationery that some people have.
 I admit it – I’ve bought more than a few expensive art supplies off of the recommendation of someone I follow on Instagram.
 But it doesn’t have to be like that for everyone.
 Whether you’re tight on funds because you’re saving for a big purchase, working your way through school, or you’re just trying to pay off existing debt, there’s no reason you need to break the bank to have a beautiful bullet journal.
-Here’s a list of my top picks for bullet journal supplies under $5.
+Here’s a list of my top picks for cheap bullet journal supplies under $5.

 These are great quality watercolors at a fraction of the price of most art store sets.
 The cake style makes them perfect for travel, and you get an excellent array of basic colors that you can mix to your heart’s desire in the built-in mixing tray in the lid.
 You can purchase this set of eight colors, or you can splurge a little and get a set of sixteen for only a bit more.
 These are also commonly available in many stores around the US (I personally purchased mine at Target) where you can use coupons for better deals.

 I purchased my first set of Crayola Supertips a few months after I dropped (what felt like) major money on a full set of Zebra Mildliners.
 And while my mildliners are great, I rarely reach for them anymore after buying these Supertips.
 These are ridiculously great water-based markers.
 They don’t bleed through pages, and you can use them to do great faux calligraphy.
 I still find myself reaching for these on a daily basis.
 The best part?
 They come in a bazillion colors, and most of their sets are pretty cheap.
 Even the larger set of 50 markers is super affordable.